Salzburg line

 Positive EIA decision 1st instance

-Submission of project documents to the EIA authorities
+Submission of the project documents to the EIA authorities

 APG is investing in a sustainable and secure energy future in your region.
 For the economy and society as a whole.